DISC Assessment – How to Dial Down your Steadiness

 Next, become more Open to Change

-You can review the Transitional Time Line in the Change Course in the Session entitled Understanding Human Behavior and the sessions on the Transitional Time Line.
-These courses provide invaluable material that will help you dial down your steadiness factor and become more open to change.
+You can review the Transitional Time Line in our Change e-Learning Course.
+This course provides materials that will help you dial down your steadiness factor.
+Allowing you to become more open to change.

 Lastly, Be Flexible